 A lot of people fail when they start.

-Why We Fail To Accomplish Our Goals?
+Why Do We fail To Accomplish Our 5 Year Goals?

 It’s easy to set goals.
 It’s fun.
-You sit on your desk and your dream about this wonderful life.
-But it’s hard to actually reach the desired place and it takes time.
+You sit on your desk and you dream about this wonderful life.
+But it’s hard to stay committed.

-Getting from A state to B state, sometimes, actually most of the times, takes years of hard work.
+Getting from A state to B state, sometimes,

-Since we’re living in a world where we can do so many fun things our motivation fades away after a few months.
+Since we’re living in a world where we can do so many fun things, our motivation fades away after a few months.
 Sometimes even only after a few days.

 But there is another reason:

-Here’s our usual to-do list if we want to lose weight:
+Here’s our usual to-do list

 Something which is quite normal, our body wasn’t prepared for this insane transformation.